 Raw pasta is not one of the foods that poultry or animals are used to eating.
 Even in humans, eating uncooked pasta is not recommended due to several health risks.

-The ingredients in raw dough are similar to those in dry bread, such as flour and water.
+The ingredients in raw pasta are similar to those in dry bread, such as flour and water.
 It is not advisable to feed this type of food to hens on a regular basis.
 Though it is acceptable to feed raw pasta to chickens, make sure to break it up into bite-sized pieces first.

 What will happen if you feed raw pasta to chickens?